Hyperion-BT/helios-book/src/api/reference/bytearraydata.md

 # `ByteArrayData`

 One of Plutus-Core's 5 builtin data types, representing a list of bytes.
+Parent class is [`UplcData`](./uplcdata.md).

 ## Constructor